lingliw/panTool/padocTool/input/articles/app-service-web/web-sites-nodejs-debug.md

 > [AZURE.NOTE] If your web app was created using the Azure Command-Line Tools or Azure PowerShell Cmdlets, a default **IISNode.yml** file is automatically created.

-To restart the web app, select the web app in the [Azure <!-- deleted by customization preview portal --><!-- keep by customization: begin -->Management Portal<!-- keep by customization: end -->](https://manage.windowsazure.cn), and then click **RESTART** button:
+To restart the web app, select the web app in the [Azure Management Portal](https://manage.windowsazure.cn), and then click **RESTART** button:

 ![restart button][restart-button]